 - Free-Range Children: Wally Bear and the No Gang are allowed to go to Uncle Gary Grizzly's house alone.
 Wally's path a least goes through a demilitarized ghetto with people throwing bombs out their windows all day, a snake cave, and what can only be described as an underground demon fortress.

 - One-Hit Point Wonder: Wally can only take one hit unless he carries a frisbee power-up.

 - Soundtrack Dissonance: Everything is out to kill you as sleepy lullaby music plays.

-- Unusually Uninteresting Sight: The whole post-apocalypse theory is usually horribly overused, but Wally's trip to his uncle's house involves castles, decrepit ghettos, guys randomly throwing bombs, and a subway system that passes right through an underground snake fortress.
+- Unusually Uninteresting Sight: Wally's trip to his uncle's house involves castles, decrepit ghettos, guys randomly throwing bombs, and a subway system that passes right through an underground snake fortress.
 Despite all of that, the only thing observed as weird in this world is substance abuse problems.
 At the very least, this is some sort of bizarre Crapsack World.